 704. Advanced Topics in Cardiovascular Science.
-(3) A comprehensive review (from the cell to clinical studies) of the cardiovascular research done at Wake Forest University School of Medicine.
+(3) A comprehensive review (from the cell to clinical studies) of the cardiovascular research done at Wake Forest University

+School of Medicine.
 Topics include: hypertension, atherosclerosis, stroke, heart failure, women and heart disease.
+Williams

-Williams changes associated with disease processes.
+710. Pathologic Biochemistry.
+(2) A lecture and student participation course designed to present concepts of biochemical changes associated with disease processes.
 It is meant to provide the student with examples of various ways in which biochemical changes can cause disease or result from disease.
-The course is not designed as a survey of all the biochemical disorders that have been described; emphasis is on the intensive discussion of examples of different mechanisms of biochemical alterations associated with disease.
+The course is not designed as a survey of all the biochemical disorders that have been described: emphasis is on the intensive discussion of examples of different mechanisms of biochemical alterations associated with disease.
 Examples of biochemical disorders affecting the following systems are considered: disorders of protein, amino acid, and carbohydrate metabolism; endocrine disorders; lipid storage diseases; disorders of metal, prophyrin, heme metabolism, receptors and hemostasis; diseases of muscle and connective tissue.
 P-General biochemistry or equivalent.
 St. Clair, Staff